microsoft/api-guidelines/Guidelines.md

 Operation-Location: https://api.contoso.com/v1.0/operations/123
 ```

-Client waits for a period of time then invokes another request to try to get the operation status.
+The client waits for some time then invokes another request to try to get the operation status.

 ```http
 GET https://api.contoso.com/v1.0/operations/123
 Accept: application/json
 ```

-Server responds that results are still not ready and optionally provides a recommendation to wait 30 seconds.
+The server responds that results are still not ready and optionally provides a recommendation to wait 30 seconds.

 ```http
 HTTP/1.1 200 OK